Things to Do in Lima, Peru

 San Inquisición Museum (Spanish Inquisition).
 This museum of the Spanish Inquisition is on Plaza Bolivar.
 The museum contains the history of Religious torture in Peru by the Roman Catholic Church.

 Chinatown: Chinese, Japanese, Filipinos, Malays, Cambodians and other Asian slaves were purchased by Portuguese traders and brought to Peru as early as 1613.
 One hundred thousand Male Cantonese Chinese were brought to Peru and sent to the sugar plantations in about 1850 during the termination of slavery.
 Another large group came when communism was established in China in 1949.
-After their slavery contracts ended, many Chinese established a business like Chifa restaurants in Peru.
+After their slavery contracts ended, many Chinese established business like Chifa restaurants in Peru.
 Many Chinese Peruvians also helped build the railroads in Peru.
 There have been two Prime Ministers of Peru with Chinese ancestors.

 Plaza San Martin: Plaza San Martin was inaugurated in 1921 on the 100th anniversary of Peru’s independence.
 The surrounding buildings are from that same era.
 After enjoying the plaza, visit Gran Hotel Bolivar and have the Peruvian national drink, called the Pisco Sour.